 Man shot, killed on I-10 bridge in central Phoenix

-PHOENIX - Phoenix police are investigating after a man was reportedly shot and killed on a footbridge over Interstate 10 in central Phoenix early Thursday morning.
+PHOENIX - Police are investigating after a man was reportedly shot and killed on a footbridge over Interstate 10 in central Phoenix early Thursday morning.

 The shooting was reported at 3:30 a.m. on June 23 near 11th Avenue and Moreland Street.

-Witnesses discovered that a man had been shot on a pedestrian footbridge that overlooks the I-10 freeway.
+Witnesses discovered that a man in his 30s had been shot on a pedestrian footbridge that overlooks the I-10 freeway.

 The victim, who was not identified, died from his injuries at the scene.